MarkBind/markbind/docs/userGuide/syntax/footnotes.md

 <box type="warning">

-Normal footnotes won't work when used inside the attributes of markbind components!
+Normal footnotes won't work when used inside the attributes of MarkBind components!
 <br>
 For example, it won't work in the `header` attribute of [panels](../components/presentation.html#panels).
 </box>